 Two Kahres family homes were built on Farm 3 on Kahres Road in 1960 and 1967.
 These two homes still stand on property adjoining Holt High School.
 All other farm buildings on the site were demolished in the period of 2000-2003.

 In 1968, Marlow Kahres purchased the 120-acre Clarence Hudson farm, which became the Kahres' Farm 6.
 By 1969, a 7 1/2 acre portion of the Cogswell farm on Grovenburg Road was acquired for tenant and farmhand housing.
 This became the home of the family's longest tenured farmhand Clyde Oakley.
 Marlow Kahres built an airstrip on the orchard and woods behind his home on Farm 6 in 1972 to accommodate his hobby of piloting planes.

 Following the death of George Kahres in 1973, Marlow Kahres took over the primary operation of the Kahres Dairy Farm and purchased the dairy and its equipment from the older generations of the family in 1974.
 Marlow Kahres' son Edward Kahres became a partner with his father in the farm in 1977.
 Martin Kahres died in 1984.

 In 1999, the Kahres Dairy Farm sold off 157 acres, Farm 3, their oldest parcel in west Delhi Township, to Holt Public Schools.
 The new Holt High School was developed on the site in 2000-2003.

-Elsie Horstmeyer Kahres (1911-2004), widow of George Kahres, was a benefactor in the restoration of the historic Gunn School in Holt in the early 2000s.
-She had attended the school, as had numerous Kahres family members.
+Elsie Horstmyer Kahres (1911-2004), widow of George Kahres, was a benefactor in the restoration of the historic Gunn School in Holt in the early 2000s.
+She and numerous Kahres family members attended the school.
 Today, a portrait of Mrs. Kahres hangs in the Gunn School.